gitJasin/phase-1-project-karaoke-helper/README.md

 - User can like a song and/or artist and see how many likes an artist and or song has

+- User can see top 3 artists and songs

 ## Dream Features

 - Digitize entrire catalogue

 - Make it social

-- User can see a list of the top 5 most popular songs and artists
+- User can see a list of the top 3 most popular songs and artists - DONE

-- User can request song./ artist to be added to the catalog
+- User can request song./ artist to be added to the catalog - KINDA DONE

 - MC of the Karaoke can control the song queue rather than user